Knowing where your business stands relative to the industry is key for setting goals and measuring growth as a business owner.

 Food Services & Drinking Places

-- Average revenue per guest
+- The average revenue per guest

 - Profit margin per table